Nuremberg Laws: Reich Gypsy Law

 The Central Office for Combatting Gypsies was established in 1929, under the Weimar Republic.
 In December 1938 Reichsführer-SS Heinrich Himmler issued an order for "combatting the Gypsy plague".
-Romanis were to be categorised in terms of their Roma ancestry as a racial characteristic, rather than their previous association as 'anti-social' elements of society.
-This work was advanced by Dr Robert Ritter of the Racial Hygiene and Population unit of the Ministry of Health, who by 1942, had produced a scale of ZM+, ZM of the first and second degree, and ZM- to reflect an individual's decreasing level of Romani ancestry.
+Romani people were to be categorised in terms of their Roma ancestry as a racial characteristic, rather than in terms of their previous characterisation as an anti-social element of society.
+This work was advanced by Robert Ritter of the Racial Hygiene and Population unit of the Ministry of Health, who by 1942, had produced a scale of ZM+, ZM of the first and second degree, and ZM- to reflect an individual's decreasing level of Romani ancestry.
 This classification meant that one could be classified as Roma and subject to anti-Roma legislation based on having two Roma great-great-grandparents.
-Dr. Zindel of the Ministry of the Interior prepared a draft of a Reich "Gypsy Law" intended to supplement and accompany the Nuremberg Laws.
-According to Zindel, the "Gypsy problem" could not be dealt with by forced resettlement or imprisonment within Germany.
-He recommended identification and registration of all Roma, followed by sterilisation and deportation.
+According to the Ministry of the Interior, the "Gypsy problem" could not be dealt with by forced resettlement or imprisonment within Germany, so they prepared a draft of a Reich "Gypsy Law" intended to supplement and accompany the Nuremberg Laws.
+The draft recommended identification and registration of all Roma, followed by sterilisation and deportation.
 In 1938, public health authorities were ordered to register all Roma and Roma Mischlinge.
 Despite Himmler's interest in enacting such legislation, which he said would prevent "further intermingling of blood, and which regulates all the most pressing questions which go together with the existences of Gypsies in the living space of the German nation", the regime never promulgated the "Gypsy Law".
 In December 1942, Himmler ordered that all Roma were to be sent to Nazi concentration camps.